 Say your prayers

 Kilo loves say your prayers.
-He puts both paws up on my arm using “Paw” then I hold a treat under my arm.
+He puts both paws up on my arm using “Paw” then I hold a treat under his nose and my arm.
 I have not quite got him doing it without the treat yet.
+No pay, no play.

 Hold a treat in your hand in a closed fist and get your dog to touch their nose on your hand then progress from there.
 Touch is a great foundation trick.